-n ne ot use tap water to:
+Do not use tap water to:

-, ·

-Ш Drink
+- Drink

-Prepare foods
+- Prepare foods

-Make juice
+- Make juice

-Make ice
+- Make ice

-Wash fruits or vegetables
+- Wash fruits or vegetables

-Brush teeth
+- Brush teeth

-Give to pets or animals in pet therapy programs
+- Give to pets or animals in pet therapy programs

 - 1) Ensure all team members, residents, families, and visitors are made aware of a boil water advisory in effect and when it is over. - 2) Ensure alternate sources of water are provided to residents, team members, and visitors that is safe for drinking.